-Flow AU are a group of friends with backgrounds in sports recovery, a new generation of professionals passionae about mental and physical wellbeing.
+Flow AU are a group of friends with backgrounds in sports recovery, a new generation of professionals passionate about mental and physical well being.
 They are one of the few companies offering isolation tank (float tank) sessions in Australia, and after some research into float tanks I was interested in discovering for myself how they could benefit me.

 The basic concept is to deprive your body of sensation.
 That might sound pretty crazy but the result is anything but.
 It’s a surreal, meditative and altogether relaxing experience to be left alone without anything but your mind.

-Heading into Brisbane’s CBD I was sceptical as to how much I would be relieved of my senses and how I could possibly find anything relaxing in the centre of a city of over 2 million.
-None the less, I was still excited, and Nas my host made me feel completely calm and welcome.
+Heading into Brisbane’s CBD, I was skeptical as to how much I would be relieved of my senses and how I could possibly find anything relaxing in the center of a city of over 2 million.
+None the less, I was still excited, and Nas my host at Flow AU made me feel completely calm and welcome.

-The first ten minutes or so I stayed focused on my breathing, slowly but surely I could feel, or rather start to not feel anything.
-At this point I was just enjoying the novelty of my situation, I could gently tap the side of the tank and it would feel like I could float infinitely in the opposite direction.
+During the first ten minutes, I stayed focused on my breathing.
+Slowly but surely I could feel, or rather start to not feel, anything.
+At this point, I was just enjoying the novelty of my situation, I could gently tap the side of the tank and it would feel like I could float infinitely in the opposite direction.
 It was fun just guessing where I was in the tank, but I decided I need to start taking this more seriously and focus on the relaxation part.
 After only a few more moments in stillness my senses disappeared once more and then after what honestly felt like 10 the remaining 40 minutes was up.

-What an experience!
+What an experience at Flow AU!
 I really wasn’t expecting to feel so rejuvenated after just one hour.
 My muscles felt relaxed, and my thoughts clear, I was in a tranquil state, yet full of energy at the same time.
 I couldn’t believe how much I had enjoyed sitting in a warm pool of water for an hour.